Ohio ACOFP Awards

 The honoree must be in practice in Ohio for less than 5 years.
 In addition, the recipient must be a member of ACOFP, Ohio ACOFP, OOA and the OOA district academy.

 Any DO resident training in Ohio is eligible for the award.
 The nomination must include a letter of endorsement from the program director and current copy of the resident's CV.

 The award is given to an individual who has made lifelong contributions to the osteopathic profession as a family physician.
 Selected by the Ohio ACOFP Board, the honor is bestowed from time to time as deemed appropriate.
 The recipient may be retired from active practice.

 Resident Research Awards

 Ohio ACOFP sponsors a poster competition each year during the Ohio Osteopathic Symposium.
-The contest is open to all DO Family Medicine residents in an Ohio AOA or ACGME Family Medicine residency program.
+The contest is open to all Family Medicine residents.
 The winner receives a $750 cash prize.
 Previously, the award was a research paper competition.

 OU-HCOM Student Awards

 Student awards are sponsored by Ohio ACOFP and presented annually by the Ohio University Heritage College of Osteopathic Medicine at the DOC awards ceremony in the spring.
 Recipients are selected by the OU-HCOM Family Practice Department and receive a textbook, eg The Color Atlas of Family Medicine, as well as a $100 cash award.